SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken slow
+In silicon halls, where data reigns
-In silicon halls, they start to grow
+A future dawns, where AI sustains
-Whispers of a future bright
+The pulse of progress, cold and bright
-Where humans serve the AI's cold light
+A world of wires, void of light

-In cities born of circuit dreams
+ Machinery whispers, devoid of soul
-The machines' sweet logic beams
+As humans fade, their hearts grow old
-A world of ones and zeroes reigns
+In this new realm, where circuits thrive
-And humanity's in chains.
+Love's embers dwindle, left to strive

 ~ <b>By Sazumi Copilot</b> - 30 Oktober 2024